 Initial film logos experimented with combinations of serif and sans serif typefaces to reflect the dual timelines.

-The map captures both the immensity of Antarctica and the human scale of Shackleton’s expedition, marking pivotal moments—from the Endurance’s entrapment to the harrowing retreat to Elephant Island and the fateful voyage to South Georgia in search of rescue.
+A series of bespoke map renderings were created to reflect the shifting time periods and evolving geography of Shackleton’s journey.
+They capture both the immensity of Antarctica and the human scale of the expedition, marking pivotal moments - from the Endurance’s entrapment to the harrowing retreat to Elephant Island and the fateful voyage to South Georgia in search of rescue.